-3.2.3 Rational for Ground-water Sampling
+3.2.3 Rationale for Ground-water Sampling

-The rational for the sampling programs established for each site is based on site-specific requirements and conditions.
+The rationale for the sampling programs established for each site is based on site-specific requirements and conditions and on well analyte history.
 Rationale for the ground-water monitoring plan correlates with the evaluation criteria identified in Section 2 with the exception of SLDS.
-The Record of Decision (ROD) requirements determined ground-water monitoring rationale at SLDS (USACE, 1998b).
-The programs identified in this EMIFY will be implemented after ground-water characterization activities have been completed at each site.

-Analytes targeted for monitoring will include constituent of potential concern (COPCs) or contaminant of concerns (COCs) in regards to SLDS as identified in the ROD (USACE, 1998b) and other CERCLA documents and selected indicator constituents with high mobility that may serve as early indicators of contaminant migration.
+The ROD requirements determined ground-water monitoring rationale at SLDS (USACE, 1998b).
+At the North County Site analytes targeted for monitoring will include constituents of potential concern (COPCs) as identified in the Baseline Risk Assessment (DOE, 1993) and other CERCLA documents and selected indicator constituents with high mobility that may serve as early indicators of contaminant migration.